 Justice Ruth Bader Ginsburg Undergoes Surgery For Lung Cancer

 Justice Ruth Bader Ginsburg underwent surgery Friday for early stage lung cancer, a Supreme Court spokesperson tells NPR.
-Doctors at Memorial Sloan Kettering hospital in New York performed a lobectomy, removing one the five lobes of the lung.
+Doctors at Memorial Sloan Kettering hospital in New York performed a lobectomy, removing one of the five lobes of the lung.

 Short of complications in recovery, doctors say prospects look good for a full recovery for Ginsburg, 85.
-She hopes to be back on the court for the start of the new term in early January.
+She hopes to be back on the court for the start of the next argument session in early January.

-The cancer was discovered incidentally after Ginsburg fell, fracturing several ribs in November.
+The cancer was discovered after Ginsburg fell, fracturing several ribs in November.
 In taking CT scans of her ribs, doctors noticed an abnormality in one lobe of the lung.
-Subsequent biopsies and other initial tests revealed two non-small cell cancerous lesions, with no lymph-node involvement detectable.
+Subsequent biopsies and other initial tests revealed two non-small cell cancerous lesions, with no lymph node involvement detectable.

 According to a pres release from the Supreme Court: